 Did You Know…

-70% of the people we serve live on a low income.
+70% of our clients live on a low income.

 We believe that everyone should have access to our services regardless of their ability to pay.
 A brain injury can dramatically and suddenly affect a person’s ability to return to work at the same level they were before their injury.
 We offer all of our services on a sliding scale basis or free.
 Community support enables us to carry forth this mission.

-Neuroscience research shows the importance of post-acute rehabilitation is clearer than ever before!
+Neuroscience research shows the importance of continued rehabilitation is clearer than ever before!

 Survivors are capable of improvement in quality of life for many years after their medical treatments have ended.
 Research has concluded that the brain has an amazing capacity to rehabilitate after an injury.
 This neuroplasticity means the brain can change both in physical structure and in functional organization.
 For this to take place, the brain needs to be actively engaged and challenged.
 The process of rehabilitation can take months or even years to reach its potential.
 On the continuum of care, this is where our Center plays a vital role by providing long-term, affordable rehabilitative services after health insurance coverage has ended.